h0tk3y/better-parse/README.md

 val tokenizer = DefaultTokenizer(listOf(id, cm, ws))
 ```

 > Note: the tokens order matters in some cases, because the tokenizer tries to match them in exactly this order.
-For instance, if `Token("singleA", "a")`
+For instance, if `Token("a")`
-is listed before `Token("doubleA", "aa")`, the latter will never be matched.
+is listed before `Token("aa")`, the latter will never be matched.
 Be careful with keyword tokens!

 ```kotlin
 val tokenMatches: Sequence<TokenMatch> = tokenizer.tokenize("hello, world") // Support other types of input as well.
 ```

-> A more convenient way of defining tokens and creating a tokenizer is described in the **Grammar** section.
+> A more convenient way of defining tokens is described in the [**Grammar**](#grammar) section.

+It is possible to provide a custom implementation of a `Tokenizer`.

 ## Parser ##